intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    * - wrapper
      - The function that consumed a host input is a higher-level wrapper.
-The function is being checked for processing the host input in a secure way, but additionally all its callers are also reported by the smatch pattern and the code audit happens on each caller.
+The function is being checked for processing the host input in a secure way, but additionally all its callers are also reported by the Smatch pattern and the code audit happens on each caller.
    * - trusted
      - The consumed input comes from a trusted source for Intel TDX guest, i.e.